 The Pathway to Teaching is designed for the Liberal Arts and Sciences student who intends to become a certified elementary or secondary teacher in Connecticut.
+Students may be in the Pathway to Teaching as part of the Dual-Admissions Compact.
 The Pathway prepares students to apply to the School of Education at SCSU and transfer seamlessly.
 Students interested in becoming an elementary school teacher should contact Susan Logston (203.285.2187, SLogston@gwcc.commnet.edu).
 Students interested in becoming a middle or high school teacher should contact Lauren Doninger (203.285.2601, LDoninger@gwcc.commnet.edu).
 Visit www.southernct.edu/education/.
 Students interested in Early Childhood Education Certification (birth to third grade) should contact Susan Logston.